 The overall level of executive reward takes into account the group's performance over a number of years, with greater emphasis given to improving performance over the prior year.
-Since 2016 the group's net profit has grown at an average compounded rate of 12.9% per year, the average executive remuneration has increased by an average compounded rate of 1.2% per year and total shareholder return increased by an average compounded rate of 56.2%.
+Since 2017 the group's net profit has grown at an average compounded rate of 14.5% per year, the average executive remuneration has increased by an average compounded rate of 3.6% per year and total shareholder return increased by an average compounded rate of 35.6%.
 The board is satisfied with the level of executive remuneration that is at risk and based on group performance and believes the group's executives are remunerated fairly and in line with the long-term performance of the group.
-The introduction of the equity-based LTI during FY19 ensures significant focus is maintained on the group's long-term performance, as each year's LTI offering is subject to three-year vesting.
+The equity-based LTI plan ensures significant focus is maintained on the group's long-term performance, as each year's LTI offering is subject to three-year vesting.